nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * When the block finishes running, examine the **Tilt-series**, **Plots**, **Table**, and **Gallery** tabs.
 We will measure our virions in this block as well.

-.. nextpyp:: Step 3: Particle Picking
+.. nextpyp:: Step 3: Particle picking

   * We will be utilizing three separate blocks to perform geometrically constrained particle picking.
 This will allow for increased accruacy in particle detection and provides geometric priors for downstream refinement.

-  * Block One: Virion Selection
+  * Block 1: Virion selection

     * Click on ``Tomograms`` (output of the :bdg-secondary:`Pre-processing` block) and select :bdg-primary:`Particle-Picking`